Willie Maldonado

 Guillermo Francisco "Willie" Maldonado Sandoval (born 1943) is a TV presenter in El Salvador, with over 66 years working in communications.
 He is the TV host with the longest history in El Salvador.
 Born in Guatemala City, he obtained his dedication as an entertainer, broadcaster and producer in radio-television-recording in El Salvador.

 Biography

-At 12 years of age he was an operator at Radio International (Guatemala).
-At 15, he became an announcer on Radio Cristal (Guatemala) and by the time he was 20, he was a record producer and television presenter on Channel 3 (Guatemala).
+At 12 years of age he was an operator at Radio Internacional in Guatemala.
+At 15, he became an announcer on Radio Cristal and by the time he was 20, he was a record producer and television presenter on Canal 3 (Guatemala).